tgroshon/criticalgamemastery.com/src/content/posts/august-homebrew-magnetism-part-2.md

 - You add together levels of the same polarity and subtract levels of the opposite: if you have 2 positive levels and gain 1 negative, you now have 1 positive level.
 - Some effect's have limitations on how many levels can be gained
 - When Magnetized, a creature or object emits a magnetic field in a 5 x polarity level diameter sphere.
 This field attracts opposite polarities and repels same polarities. (*This is an optional rule that I personally like to use, but if you don't want the DM overhead, then don't use it*)
-- Here is the chart for the effects:

 ##### Polarity Levels
 | LEVEL | EFFECT |